Beth W. Barbosa

-With nearly 20 years of high profile experience as a family law attorney, today Beth W. Barbosa focuses her practice on complex cases of high marital assets that draw on her ability to engage authorities with specialized talent and expertise such as financial neutrals, independent business appraisers, real estate authorities and others with specialized knowledge.
-She does this to both protect and advance her client’s interests.
+With over 20 years of high-profile experience as a family law attorney, Beth W. Barbosa focuses on high-asset divorces, gray divorces, child custody, co-parenting, and more.
+What really sets Beth apart is her ability to engage with other professionals such as financial neutrals, independent business appraisers, realtors, and others with specialized knowledge.
+This approach allows her to protect and advance her client’s interests.

 “Regardless of the particulars of a specific case,” Beth explains, “my goal is to ensure that each spouse moves forward with dignity and grace after the proceeding has concluded.”